hajimen/p2ppcb_software/p2ppcb_parts_resolver/ReadMe.md

 ## From KLE file to pattern name

 A KLE file doesn't contain names like "ISO Enter" or "2u", but obviously we can spot such name of a key in a KLE file. p2ppcb_parts_resolver does.
-The spotted name is pattern name.
+The spotted name is a pattern name.

 ## Specifier